Maikel Garcia Player Props: Royals vs. Red Sox

-On Monday, Maikel Garcia (.310 batting average in his past 10 games, with two doubles, a triple, two walks and eight RBI) and the Kansas City Royals face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 7:10 PM ET.
+The Kansas City Royals and Maikel Garcia, who went 1-for-4 with an RBI last time in action, battle Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Phillies.
+He had a one-hit performance in his most recent game (1-for-4) against the Red Sox.

 Maikel Garcia Game Info & Props vs. the Red Sox